This is the first of six articles from my hikes in Jotunheimen (literally “Home of Giants”), a large mountainous area in southern Norway.

 When we had come this far, it was not long before we could set our eyes on the mountain lodge called Glitterheim in the distance.
 We followed the slope down into the Veodalen valley and were glad we had enough strength in our legs to cross all the rocks and rockslides without falls and injuries.

 Jotunheimen is full of rocks, and several sections on this hike had to be negotiated with full concentration, especially as it had become a grey and wet day in late summer.

 At the same time, this trip offers views of lakes and mountains, not least in combination with the nearly endless heather moors.
 Magnificent views in other words.
 It was however nice to finally get a mattress in the dormitory at Glitterheim and a good dinner.

 This is the description of a 6-day round trip from lodge to lodge in beautiful Jotunheimen in the late summer of 1989.
 Due to the tour’s age it was never meant for publication.
 However, the round trip was so perfect (“Jotunheimen in a nutshell”) that I included it anyway.
 I think neither text or images, let alone the basic experience will be significantly different today.

 All legs are described in separate articles.
-This is the list:
+This is the list of day trip hikes: